 In some blogs and forums I often read, how easy and cool it is, to sell your own photos to earn some extra cash and generate passive income.
-Furthermore, some people write, they quitted their jobs and became a full-time stock image sellers.
+Furthermore, some people write, they quitted their jobs and became full-time stock image sellers.
 The idea sounds great and if you like to shoot pictures, why shouldn’t you earn some money with it?
 But all of these postings sound to good to be true.
-The fact is, that to sell stock photos is a hard work and you would succeed in it, when you are ready to invest a lot of time.
-Therefore I would like to share my experience to show you, what you need to do, to sell stock photos successfully.
+The fact is, that to sell stock photos is a hard work and you will succeed in it, if you are willing to invest a lot of time.
+In this article I would like to share my experience to show you, what you need to do, to sell stock photos successfully.

 First steps to sell stock photos

 First of all, you need to know a lot about photography techniques.
 In my learning section I give you the first brief information about photography basics.
 But it is only the peak of the iceberg.
 To deepen you knowledge, you should read some books for beginners, like BetterPhoto Basics* from Jim Miotke and also watch some photography tutorials on YouTube and so on.

 If you are not a beginner anymore, you need to inform yourself about advanced techniques in photography.
 Again, you can read some books for advanced photography, like The BetterPhoto Guide to Creative Digital Photography*.
 Or maybe you will find some free tutorials on Youtube.

 To become successful in selling stock photos, it’s also important to have the proper equipment.
 In your stock photography portfolio is no place for photos made with a smartphone.
 Hence, you need to invest in a good-quality digital camera (DSLR), which is able to shoot sharp images.

 When you achieved the stage of an advanced photographer and you have got some good equipment, you also need to retouch the pictures in Lightroom and Photoshop (or similar Software).
 Nowadays it is quite unlikely, you would sell unretouched pictures.